-Applications to the next VFPC investment round are open.
+Applications to the next VFPC investment round are closed.

 All interested startups must meet the following two basic criteria:

 - Products must be tech-based and core to the company’s business model

 - Company must not have received more than $250,000 in external funds (e.g., convertible debt, equity), including government grants (e.g., Ontario’s OCE SmartStart)

 Startups are not required to have a University of Waterloo student or alumni as part of the team under Criteria A and Criteria B below.

 There are three ways to qualify:

 You’ve been a part of the Velocity incubator program for at least 3 months.

 B. Non-Velocity-Supported Startup